iudicium/pryingdeep/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x]  Add a user to the "tor" docker container so that it doesn't run as root
 - [ ] Acquire a shodan api key for testing the favicon module
 - [ ] Think of a way to acquire IP address of the server
 - [ ] Implement scan command
 - [ ] Implement file identification and search
-- [ ] Move tests into their corresponding packages
+- [x] Move tests into their corresponding packages

 <!-- CONTRIBUTING -->